 EU prize for Cultural Heritage / Europa Nostra Awards

-The EU Prize for Cultural Heritage / Europa Nostra Awards (as of 2019 the European Heritage Awards / Europa Nostra Awards) was launched in 2002 by the European Commission and has been organised by Europa Nostra ever since.
-The Awards promote best practices related to heritage conservation, management, research, education and communication.
-In this way, the Awards scheme contributes to a stronger public recognition of cultural heritage as a strategic resource for Europe’s society and economy.
+The European Heritage / Europa Nostra Awards were launched in 2002 by the European Commission and have been run by Europa Nostra ever since.
+The Awards celebrate and promote best practices related to heritage conservation, management, volunteering, research, education and communication.
+In this way, they contribute to a stronger public recognition of cultural heritage as a strategic resource for Europe’s society, economy and environment.

 The aims are:

 - to promote high standards of conservation practice;